Wirmaple73/EscapeTheMaze/README.md

 ## Known issues/inconsistencies
 ### Possible round softlock:
-On very rare occasions, there might be some walls completely surrounding the player and/or the exit point, making the round unbeatable.
-However, you can bypass them with the "The Boots of Leaping" upgrade.
+~~On very rare occasions, there might be some walls completely surrounding the player and/or the exit point, making the round unbeatable.
+However, you can bypass them with the "The Boots of Leaping" upgrade.~~

+This is fixed as of version `1.1.0`.

 ### Players' data corruption:
 One small syntactical error in the output XML file (Located at `C:\Users\%Username%\AppData\Local\EscapeTheMaze\Users.xml`) can render the whole file useless. this normally wouldn't happen if you don't tamper with the file.